These FAQ were developed with the assistance of the Farm and Ranch Freedom Alliance.

 Q49.
 Can I make dog treats or pet food under this law?

-No. Per DSHS, animal food is regulated by the Office of the Texas State Chemists, Texas Feed and Fertilizer Control Service.
-See Q12 on the DSHS FAQ for more info.
+No. Animal food is regulated by the Office of the Texas State Chemists, Texas Feed and Fertilizer Control Service.
+Here is a link to the rules in PDF format.

 Q50.
 Can I sell my food to a coffee shop or retail bakery, or grocery store (or any licensed food establishment or wholesaler) for them to resell?